gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-quotes.md

 Alan Perlis

+> There are two ways to write error-free programs; only the third one works.

+Alan J. Perlis

 > Don’t worry about what anyone else is going to do.
 The best way to predict the future is to invent it.

 Alan Kay